gxthickitty/Utilify/README.md

    > Usage example: ```background:i-Otrskld,filter:roses,rain;```
    > Syntax: ```background:i-IMGID,filter:roses,rain;```
    > So in our example by using `Otrskld` we can resolve:  ``i.imgur.com/Otrskld.jpeg``.
    > Supported: PNG, JPG, JPGED, GIF.

+> [!WARNING]
+> I am not responsible for any NSFW or inappropriate images being put up for any profile, it is outside of my control.

 * **NEW:** Added **Roses** and **Ivy** particle effects.
 * **IMPROVED:** Redesigned the URL Obfuscation button to live *inside* the input field for a cleaner look.
 * **IMPROVED:** Optimized the Firefly system with pulsing glow effects and better performance.